Complexlity/immutable-planner-app/README.md

 }
 </details>

-Fully adding all the RPC functions
+Fully adding all the RPC functions to the immutable widget.
+We're now able to call all of them once we've logged in using immutable passport

 ## Conclusion